-Dr. Lee is interested in the fuller recovery of the Jewishness of Jesus and of Christian beginnings, and implications for current Catholic self-understanding.
+Bernard Lee is interested in the fuller recovery of the Jewishness of Jesus and of Christian beginnings, and implications for current Catholic self-understanding.
 He has also been involved in substantial research on small Christian communities in early church life, and in the contemporary U.S. Catholic church.
 In recent years Lee has been a Distinguished Visiting Professor at the Catholic University of Australia, and St. Thomas University in Miami.

 The Becoming of the Church: A Process Theology of the Structures of Christian Experience.
 New York: Paulist, 1974.